 Tip: With the Berlin WelcomeCard, you not only travel for free on all public transport, but also receive discounts to numerous attractions in Berlin.

 You'll be surprised how fast you can get around Berlin.
 Thanks to numerous initiatives, Berlin is also steadily advancing its plans for cyclists.
 Numerous pop-up cycle paths that were created during the Corona pandemic are now firmly established.
 Cycle express links from Berlin to other cities, such as Leipzig, are planned.

 Together with partners from the city, research and business, Berlin's BVG has been testing the use of autonomous electric minibuses for several years.
-The project is called SHUTTLES&CO and is intended to complement the existing route network in the future and make local public transport more attractive.
+The now completed project entitled SHUTTLES&CO showed the limits of the technology, but also many opportunities to make public transport more attractive in the future.

 The TU Berlin is also conducting research in the field and has already equipped the Straße des 17.
 Juni between Brandenburger Tor and Ernst-Reuter-Platz as a test route for autonomous driving.
 In 2021, the digital test track was expanded and further networked in the direction of Kurfürstendamm and the Berlin Reichstag with the corresponding sensor technology and 5G communication infrastructure.

 Since 2019, the Berlin start-up Vay has been on the road in Berlin with its remote-controlled cars.
 In close cooperation with the city, Vay wants to start a taxi service with the autonomous vehicles in Berlin.
 When exactly is still up in the air.